Supported accommodation provider guidelines

 Letters of recommendation from relevant treaters will also be considered.

 Supported Residential Services (SRS)

-Who can provide supported residential services?
+Who can provide SRS?

-The TAC may request completion of one of the following reports from an appropriately qualified therapist/treating team before deciding whether to pay for SRS:
+We may request completion of one of the following reports from an appropriately qualified therapist/treating team before deciding whether to pay for SRS:

 Letters of recommendation from relevant treating providers will also be considered.

-The TAC will ask the proposed SRS provider for information about their services and fees before deciding whether the service can be approved for the client.
+We will ask the proposed SRS provider for information about their services and fees before deciding whether the service can be approved for the client.
 The Supported Residential Services (Private Providers) Act 2010 requires a SRS provider to enter into a written residential and services agreement with a resident about the items, services and fees applicable to the SRS.
 A copy of this agreement must be provided to the TAC.